Fact sheet: Dredging and Off-site Disposal (Ex situ)— Sediments

 Materials and Storage

-Materials stored on-site are typically limited to small amounts of fuel and lubricant as well as miscellaneous construction supplies.
-Contractors may create temporary stockpiles of contaminated materials on barges or on shore pending treatment and disposal.
+Temporary stockpiles of contaminated sediments may be stored on barges or on the shore, pending characterization and off-site transportation.
 Sediments should be stored and transported in liquid-tight containers and covered to prevent loss of dredged liquids and volatilization.

-In addition to contaminated sediment, amendments used in the treatment of carrier water and sediments may also be stored on-site.
-Sediment treatment amendments will vary with contaminant types, but may include activated carbon, organophilic clay, fly ash, and quicklime.
-Typical wastewater treatment products such as alum, quicklime, ferric chloride, and chitosan may be used to treat carrier water.
-Amendments should be stored on-site, and covered to protect from dust production and from runoff caused by precipitation.
+In addition to contaminated sediments, amendments used in the treatment of sediment-pumping water may also be stored on-site.
+Amendments stored on-site should be covered to prevent dust production and from runoff caused by precipitation.

-There is a risk of accidental discharges (solid, liquid, and/or gas) when conducting dredging activities.
-Resuspended particles that are distributed during dredging activities may be redeposited at the dredging site or, if not controlled, transported to downstream locations in the water body (Wasserman et al., 2014; Manap and Voulvoulis, 2014).
-The release of contaminated sediment can occur during material transport, handling, and treatment.
-High concentrations of dissolved and suspended contaminants may be released from untreated liquid discharges.
-Sediment loss is a function of dredge size and production rate, and can be estimated in the design phase.
-Operational factors (such as propeller wash and grounding of barges) may increase sediment resuspension.
-These factors can be mitiga
+There is a risk of accidental discharge (solid, liquid or gas) when conducting dredging activities.
+Particles that are resuspended during dredging activities may be redeposited at the dredging site or, if not controlled, transported to downstream locations in the waterbody.
+The release of contaminated sediments can occur during material transport, handling, and treatment.
+High concentrations of dissolved and suspended contaminants may be released from untreated liquid discharge.

 Recommended analyses for detailed characterization